 Solutions to environmental problems and conservation of natural resources are many.
 In this course you will have the opportunity to learn some technological solutions that are of increasing value and used in many areas of resource management such as geographic information systems (GIS) and basic remote sensing.
-You will complete projects that are representative of geospatial applications.
-You will then apply these geospatial tools to better manage and plan the natural resources and environment.
+You will complete GIS Lab assignments designed to support Conservation of natural resources.
+Through these GIS Lab exercises, you will become familiar with geospatial tools to better manage and plan the natural resources and environment.